D12 road (Croatia)

-The D12 (Državna cesta 12) is a partially built state road in central Croatia that is intended to connect the Vrbovec 2 interchange (with D10) with Bjelovar, Virovitica and end at the border crossing Terezino Polje (with Hungary).
-Its planned length is 86.5 km.
+The D12 (Državna cesta 12) is a partially built state road in central Croatia, intended to connect the Vrbovec 2 interchange (with D10) with Bjelovar, Virovitica, and the border crossing Terezino Polje (with Hungary), with a planned length of 86.5 km.

+The road was planned to be upgraded to the A13 motorway (Autocesta A13), a motorway forming the eastern arm of the Podravina Y corridor, branching northeast from Vrbovec toward Bjelovar and Virovitica.
+Construction of the motorway was cancelled by the Government of Croatia in June 2012 after funding was never secured, following criticism that the project had been announced as a pre-election measure.
+The first section of the expressway, between the Vrbovec 2 interchange and Farkaševac, was opened in April 2019.

 Planned upgrade to motorway

 The A13 motorway (Autocesta A13) was a planned motorway, expected to be built in the central Croatia northeast from Vrbovec, extending towards the cities of Bjelovar and Virovitica.
 As of May 2012, only the Vrbovec 2 interchange, the starting (western) terminus of the A13 has been completed.
 The route was planned to be built as a six lane motorway and extended northeast to Bjelovar, Virovitica and Terezino Polje border crossing to Hungary.

 The A13 motorway represented the eastern arm of the so-called Podravina Y, as the western arm is the partially constructed A12 motorway.
 The A13 was planned to branch off from the A12 at the Vrbovec 2 interchange, which is largely completed, although it may not be used by motorists driving on the A12 as that exit is currently blocked.
 Construction of the motorway was cancelled in June 2012.